danrot/master-thesis/05_conclusion.md

 Of course I will continue to work on this versioning implementation, because after all the work I have pushed into it, I really would like to see it being merged.
-Fortunately also MASSIVE ART will have an interest in the jackalope project in the future, since it is one of the most important libraries in Sulu.
+Fortunately also MASSIVE ART will have an interest in the Jackalope project in the future, since it is one of the most important libraries in Sulu.

 One of the next interesting steps is to integrate this versioning functionality